TessorNetwork/nebula/docs/design_docs/011-historacle-pricing.md

 ## Context

-Right now, the volume of assets such as Juno, Umee, and Osmo are so low that it would be relatively easy to use the leverage protocol on UMEE to manipulate the prices of these assets and game the system.
+Right now, the volume of assets such as Juno, Nebula, and Osmo are so low that it would be relatively easy to use the leverage protocol on NEBULA to manipulate the prices of these assets and game the system.

 The attack goes: